-This may seem like a weird topic, but if you want to maximize your time swimming in the ocean then it is an important factor to consider.
+This may seem like a weird topic, but if you want to maximize your time swimming in the ocean, then it is an important factor to consider.
 The tide on the northern tip and west coast of Zanzibar island does not recede as far as the east coast.

 Although a kilometer isn’t far, it can get quite uncomfortable when you’re walking under a blazing sun.
-When you finally do reach the water, it feels more like a bath than the ocean.
+And when you finally reach the water, it feels more like a bath than the ocean.

-Getting around Zanzibar Island
+Getting Around Zanzibar Island

 Most excursion operators do the same if the destination isn’t within walking distance.
 That means you can still get the authentic cultural experience of Stone Town, even if you’re staying in the north.

-Things to do in Stone Town, Zanzibar
+Things To Do in Stone Town, Zanzibar Besides Beaches

 Go for a day trip in Stone Town from Nungwi and get an authentic experience of the day-to-day life of the locals.
 Go see the local produce and smell the exotic spices, it’s called Spice Island for a reason.
 Make sure to try some local coffee too if you’re a coffee addict like us!